Tag Archives: mobile network operators

 Energy Consumption in Wireless Networks: The Big Picture

 I recently came across a presentation on advanced antenna systems with the statement: “advanced antenna systems for power consumption savings not for capacity.”
 I was very intrigued for a couple of reasons.
 The first is how much of a problem is power consumption in wireless networks is.
-The second is that I recalled a conversation I had over… Read More »
+The second is that I recalled a conversation… Read More »

 The Shifting Paradigm of Mobile Network Operations

 The deluge of demand for mobile data has been much discussed and talked about.
 News is abounding with figures, quotes and graphics of the increasing consumption (about doubling every year) and its projection to the future (anywhere from 10-25 time increase within the next 4 years).
-On the other hand, there has not been much discussion on what… Read More »
+On the other hand, there has not been much… Read More »

 700 MHz Spectrum Auction in Canada: To Set Aside or not to Set Aside?!